islomar/algorithms-and-data-structures/udactiy-technical-interview/README.md

     * It's an extension of a List, but it is not an Array.
     * Each elements has a reference to the next element in the list (a pointer to the memory address).
     * Adding and removing elements from a Linked list is easy: you just need to change a couple of references.
 It takes constant time (you change pointers, you don't iterate)
     * There isn't a built-in data structure in Python that looks like a linked list.
     * **Doubly Linked Lists**: you have pointers to both the next and previous elements.
+* **Stacks**
+    * Stacks are also list-based data structures.
+    * You can only access what it is on the top of the stack.
+    * Stacks are useful when you only care about the most recent elements.
+    * push and pop: both operations are O(1)
-* TBD
+    * LIFO
+    * Stack practice: Here's an alternative solution to delete_first() - https://gist.github.com/adarsh0806/02d8e1d54d510294e75dfbc0d9bd7059